New Mexico’s Premiere Youth Media Project

 Mission & Approach

-GJ’s mission is to train youth (13 to 25) to harness the power of media for social change.
-Positive youth development is at the core of our approach.
+Generation Justice (GJ) is a multi-racial, multicultural project that trains youth to harness the power of community through leadership development, civic engagement, narrative shift, media production, and raising critical consciousness—shifting the balance of power to promote education, health equity, racial justice, economic security, and attain lasting change in New Mexico by healing divides Positive youth development is at the core of our approach.
 GJ’s youth members gain a deeper and broader understanding of issues in our community as they engage with community leaders and activists and produce media that shifts narratives and raises the voices of communities of color and the “unheard” in our state.

 Through our work in the domains of racial equity, civic engagement, media literacy, media justice, academic achievement and career development, youth build the skills and agency to speak against issues of systemic and internalized oppression and to shift the future of media.